-Financial risk Impact for high financial risk assumptions Level of uncertainty Financial impact for assumptions with high level of uncertainty Rates Increase: the following rates increases have been applied: Year 1 general rates: a 2% increase, plus a 2% COVID-19 reset, plus a 0.5% increase to respond to community submissions, plus growth plus LGCI Years 2-10 general rates: a 2% increase, plus growth plus LGCI Flood Protection targeted rates: increase of LGCI only Water targeted rates: increase by growth and LGCI Wastewater targeted rates: Year 1 a 2% increase, plus a 2% COVID-19 reset, plus growth plus LGCI Wastewater targeted rates: Year 1 a 2% increase, plus a 2% COVID-19 reset, plus growth plus LGCI Years 2-3 a 2% increase, plus growth plus LGCI Years 4-10 growth plus LGCI Transport targeted rates: new rate to contribute towards cost of new sealing, refer to Rating FIS on page 178 of Volume One.
+Rates Increase: the following ratesLowNotLowNot applicableincreases have been applied:applicableapplicableincreasesincreasesincrease, a 2% increase, plus a 0.5% increase to respond to community submissions, plus growth plus LGCIincrease to respond to community submissions, plus growth plus LGCIincrease, plus growth plus LGCIincrease, plus growth plus LGCI• Years two-10 general rates: a 2% increase, plus growth plus LGCIincrease, plus growth plus LGCIincrease, plus growth plus LGCI• Flood Protection targeted rates: increase of LGCI onlywater targeted rates: increase by growth and LGCIincrease, plus a 2% COVID-19 reset, plus growth plus LGCIincrease, plus a 2% COVID-19 reset, plus growth plus LGCI• Wastewater targeted rates: Year one a 2% increase, plus a 2% COVID-19 reset, plus growth plus LGCI Years two-three a 2% increase, plusincrease, plus Financial risk Impact for high financial risk assumptions Level of uncertainty Financial impact for assumptions with high level of uncertainty growth plus LGCI Years four-10 growth plus LGCI Transport targeted rates: new rate to contribute towards cost of new sealing, refer to Rating FIS on page 178 of Volume One.
 A growth component is factored into the rates revenue budget to reflect the increase in rateable properties in our District over the 10 years.
-Growth for water and wastewater is set at 80% of the general rates growth as Low Not applicable Low Not applicable not every new rateable property connects to water and wastewater.
+Growth for water and wastewater is set at 80% of the general rates growth as not every new rateable property connects to water and wastewater. increases have been applied: Year one general rates: a 2% increase, plus a 2% COVID-19 reset, plus a 0.5% increase to respond to community submissions, plus growth plus LGCI Years two-10 general rates: a 2% increase, plus growth plus LGCI Flood Protection targeted rates: increase of LGCI only Water targeted rates: increase by growth and LGCI Wastewater targeted rates: Year one a 2% increase, plus a 2% COVID-19 reset, plus growth plus LGCI Years two-three a 2% increase, plus growth plus LGCI Years four-10 growth plus LGCI Transport targeted rates: new rate to contribute towards cost of new sealing, refer to Rating FIS on page 178 of Volume One.
+A growth component is factored into the rates revenue budget to reflect the increase in rateable properties in our District over the 10 years.
+Growth for water and wastewater is set at 80% of the general rates growth as not every new rateable property connects to Low Low Not applicable